Overbrook Park, Philadelphia

 Overbrook Park is a neighborhood in the West Philadelphia section of Philadelphia, Pennsylvania, United States.
 It was founded in the 1940s on the site of a former farm known as Supio's farm, offering new housing for returning GIs and their families.
-Overbrook Park is a largely middle-class African-American and historically Jewish-American neighborhood.
+Overbrook Park is a largely middle-class African-American and historically Jewish neighborhood.

 Boundaries

 Overbrook Park is bounded by Overbrook to the east, Penn Wynne to the north, Upper Darby to the south and west, and Havertown to the west.
 The main artery is Haverford Avenue which goes into Penn Wynne across City Avenue where it becomes Haverford Road.
 Haverford Avenue and 75th Street connect it to Lansdowne Avenue on the Overbrook side, which continues south through Upper Darby where it becomes State Road.
 Haverford Avenue, 76th Street, and 77th Street connect it to City Avenue on the Penn Wynne side.

 The neighborhood spans for approximately four city blocks west to east along City Avenue, and approximately ten smaller blocks north to south on either side of 76th Street.
 Overbrook Park has a public school named after Robert Eneas Lamberton, a former Republican mayor of Philadelphia.
 It was once a K–12 school and the only one of its kind in Philadelphia.
 Today it is a K-8 school.
 Lamberton School is located at 75th Street and Woodbine Avenue.